janosh/tensorboard-reducer/readme.md

 [![PyPI Downloads](https://img.shields.io/pypi/dm/tensorboard-reducer)](https://pypistats.org/packages/tensorboard-reducer)
 [![DOI](https://zenodo.org/badge/354585417.svg)](https://zenodo.org/badge/latestdoi/354585417)

-> For a similar project built for TensorFlow rather than PyTorch, see [`tensorboard-aggregator`](https://github.com/Spenhouet/tensorboard-aggregator).
+> This project can ingest both PyTorch and TensorFlow event files but was mostly tested with PyTorch.
+For a TF-only project, see [`tensorboard-aggregator`](https://github.com/Spenhouet/tensorboard-aggregator).

 Compute statistics (`mean`, `std`, `min`, `max`, `median` or any other [`numpy` operation](https://numpy.org/doc/stable/reference/routines.statistics)) of multiple TensorBoard run directories.
 This can be used e.g. when training model ensembles to reduce noise in loss/accuracy/error curves and establish statistical significance of performance improvements or get a better idea of epistemic uncertainty.
 Results can be saved to disk either as new TensorBoard runs or CSV/JSON/Excel.
 More file formats are easy to add, PRs welcome.